AffectAnalysisGroup/PyAFAR/README.md

 # PyAFAR

+PyAFAR is a Python-based, open-source facial action unit detection library for use with adults and infants.

 ## Requirements

-The python-based Automated Facial Affect Recognition (PyAFAR) comes as a executable file for Windows, Linux (Ubuntu) and Mac platforms.
-It can be used out-of-the-box with no additional requirements.
+PyAFAR comes as a executable file for Windows, Linux (Ubuntu) and Mac platforms.
+It can be used as an out-of-the-box software with no additional dependency requirements.

 ### Last validated system configuration

+Saurabh to help

 #### Windows